zaphyr-org/documentation/repositories/2.x/utils.md

 #### alphanum

-Returns only the alphanum chars of a string.
+Returns only the alphanumeric chars of a string.

 ```php
 Zaphyr\Utils\Filter::alphanum('foo-* 123'); // 'foo123'
 ```

-This method also accepts array of strings.
+This method also accepts an array of strings.

 ```php
 Zaphyr\Utils\Filter::alphanum(['foo-* 123']); // ['foo123']